I’m going to start by throwing down the gauntlet. You teach classics at Cambridge – is a degree in classics still relevant?

 Can you describe what your first book, The Greeks and the Irrational, is about?

-It mattered to me because in order to understand about us, we have to understand what was at stake in the past.
+Mary Beard: It mattered to me because in order to understand about us, we have to understand what was at stake in the past.
 What is interesting is that you can take one of the most formative intellectual cultures and show that just underneath that sparkling surface is a seething heart of irrationality that results in madness and murder.
-Dodds wrote this book just after the Second World War and I think one of the questions in his mind was, not just that nice encounter in the British Museum, but how could European Society have gone so mad that it did what it did.
-I wouldn’t say there are direct links between Hitler’s Germany and Ancient Greece but there are indirect links about where the non-rational elements are in any culture, and how they work, how you can understand them and what difference that makes.
+Dodds wrote this book just after the Second World War and I think one of the questions in his mind was, not just that nice encounter in the British Museum, but how could European society have gone so mad that it did what it did.
+I wouldn’t say there are direct links between Hitler’s Germany and ancient Greece, but there are indirect links about where the non-rational elements are in any culture and how they work, how you can understand them and what difference that makes.

-From Greeks to Romans – tell me about The Annals.
+From the Greeks to ancient Rome – tell me about The Annals by the great Roman historian, Tacitus.

 It’s better than a Hollywood plot.

-Yes but it’s not just that.
-What he does is seduce you with an extraordinary tale.
-But, there is also a cynical, hard-hitting analysis of corruption.
+Mary Beard: Yes but it’s not just that.
+What he does is seduce you with an extraordinary tale, but there is also a cynical, hard-hitting analysis of corruption.
 Reading Tacitus in Latin is like reading James Joyce.
 It’s language which is really at the margins of comprehensibility as well as being very exciting.
 But, actually, he wants to talk about the corruption of autocracy.
 It’s about one-man rule going bad.

 Your next book gets a bad press.
 I’m talking about The Last Days of Pompeii, with its much quoted and ridiculed opening… “It was a dark and stormy night.”